julelang/jule/lib/README.md

 ### Local Package Files

-Local package files is actually built-in defines.
-This files is not imports. <br>
+Local package files is actually built-in defines. <br>
+This files is can't imports in source code because before compilation, compiler imports these package automatically. <br>
+So, not necessary.
+Actually, is not possible because ``use`` statement sees subpackages. <br>
-This built-in defines, can use in everywhere and not necessary any import operation for use.
+For this reason, this built-in defines, can use in everywhere and not necessary any import operation for use.